zeek/zeek-docs/doc/script-reference/types.rst

             }

-    By using alternate event prototypes, handlers are allowed to consume a subset of the full argument list (given by the first declaration) or even re-order them.
+    By using alternate event prototypes, handlers are allowed to consume a subset of the full argument list as given by the first prototype declaration.
+It also even allows arguments to be ordered differently from the canonical prototype.

+    To use :zeek:attr:`&default` on event arguments, it must appear on the first, canonical prototype.

 .. zeek:type:: hook